solsoftware/capsula/tutorial.md

 var html = require('@solsoftware/capsula/dist/html');
 ```

 Have in mind that html module depends on the DOM API which is not available in Node.js.
-However, you can install [jsdom](https://www.npmjs.com/package/jsdom){:target="_blank"} and execute the following code before you start using things from the html module:
+If you are keen to using DOM in Node.js environment, we suggest checking out [NW.js](https://nwjs.io/){:target="_blank"} or [Electron](https://electronjs.org/){:target="_blank"} platforms that enable just that.
+If not, it may be that the [jsdom](https://www.npmjs.com/package/jsdom){:target="_blank"} is the right choice for you; in that case execute the following code before you start using things from the html module:

 ```js
 var jsdom = require('jsdom');